 What’s it about

-To give you a feel for the kinds of entries you might expect I have provided a few examples: -
+To give you a feel for the kinds of entries you might expect I will provide a few examples: -

-If you live in the USA then you can purchase the book via the Genealogical.com Website
+If you live in the US you can purchase this book via the Genealogical.com website

 Subscribe to our website so you don’t miss our blog articles or newsletters